 After the surgery, you will be at high risk of infection and health risks, if you do not give proper care to your diet.
 In order to make sure that the surgery is as effective as it is supposed to be, and that you remain healthy, make sure you follow the tips for as long as your doctor has asked you to.

-Here is a look at the type of foods you should definitely include in your diet when you are recovering from an open heart surgery.
+The Surgeons or dietitian will give you an open heart surgery diet plan which should be strictly followed.
+Here is a look at the type of foods you should definitely include in your diet after open-heart surgery.

 1. Whole Grains